LibraryOfCongress/api.congress.gov/java/README.md

 |  *bill_titles*       | Gets a bills titles                      |

 ## Additional Information
-- For more information and the full API reference, please visit TODO INSERT API DOC LINK HERE
+- For more information and the full API reference, please visit https://api.congress.gov
 - Alternative ways to make use of your API key when making calls can be found here: https://api.data.gov/docs/api-key/